 It is simply not acceptable to not have options for young BMFS patients.

-To achieve better outcomes, and to ultimately find a cure for BMFS, we work with our highly reputable Grants Committee to continue to develop a National Research Strategy.
+To achieve better outcomes, and to ultimately find a cure for BMFS, we work with our highly reputable Scientific Advisory Committee to continue to develop a National Research Strategy.
 Their aim is to fund the research projects and people who we believe will discover the important breakthroughs this area of medicine so urgently needs.
 Since inception in 2015, Maddie's Vision has raised over $7 million and as at January 2019, over $2.4 million has already been committed to funding a range of projects in partnership with medial research institutes, hospitals and universities across Australia.
 Each year, we will look for and continue to support the projects we believe will lead to breakthroughs.

 In 2018, with assitance from State Government funding, we established the world's first Centre of Excellence in Bone Marrow Biology.
 The CRE is a 'brains trust' in Bone Marrow Biology, a virtual centre that provides a centralised contact point for existing researchers, future researchers, commercial entities and community groups.
 The establishment of a CRE in bone marrow biology provides Maddie Riewoldt's Vision the capacity to incorporate additional projects, complete the critical mass of researchers and complimentary projects, provide additional infrastructure and the coordination of BMFS research required to find a cure for this disease.

-With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a National Bone Marrow Biobank.
+With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a National Bone Marrow Failure Biobank.
 The purpose is to create a national biobank that will collect all tissues, blood and genetic material to store and analyse.
 This project will require a commitment of $1M over the first 3 years and we are well on our way with $350K already committed.

 Thoughout everything we do, we are committed to:

 - funding and supporting cutting edge medical research